jeffypie369/mock_data_generator/README.txt

 7. We support a preset number of data types that produce realistic data.
 These are (name, address, email, id, postcode, credit card number and ISBN).
 If this column is one of those data types, input the type as shown in the prompt.
 If not, input 'n'.
 (Condition: Given types in the prompt or 'n')
 8. If step 7 is 'n', input 'char' for character values, 'num' for numeric values and 'dt' for datetime values.
 (Condition: 'char' or 'num or 'dt')
 9. Input whether Column 1 is a primary key for Table 1.
 If you intend to have a composite key, input 'y' here for each of the candidate keys.
 (Condition: 'y' or 'n').
-10. If step 9 is 'n', input whether Column 1 is to have unique values.
+10. If step 9 is 'n' (i.e. not primary/candidate key), input whether Column 1 is to have unique values.
 (Condition: 'y' or 'n')
-11. Input the selectivity constraint, if any.
+11. If step 10 is 'n' (i.e. non-unique values), input the selectivity constraint, if any.
 Input 0 if you do not have a selectivity constraint for this column.
 (Condition: 0 <= selectivity <= 1)
 12. The path splits from here depending on whether your column type is char, num or dt.

 (CHARACTER-path)